Jerry Wurf: Background

 Wurf was born in New York City in 1919.
-The son of Jewish immigrants (his father was a tailor and textile worker) from the Austro-Hungarian Empire, he developed polio at the age of four.
+The son of Jewish immigrants (his father was a tailor and textile worker) from Austria-Hungary, he developed polio at the age of four.
 As a young man growing up in Brighton Beach, he was inclined towards radicalism by his family's poverty and by communists he met.
-For some time he joined the Young Communist League; he subsequently left it for the Young People's Socialist League.
+For some time he was a member of the Young Communist League; he subsequently left it for the Young People's Socialist League.
 He was a critical of both groups, but preferred the YPSL due to his dislike of Soviet totalitarianism.

 HERE

 He enrolled at New York University but dropped out to pursue radical organizing.
 He got his start in the labor movement by working cafeterias and organizing the workers, forming Local 448, Food and Cashiers Local of the Hotel Employees and Restaurant Employees Union (HERE), in 1943.
 Local 448 was becoming powerful when HERE leadership incorporated it into Local 325 (Cooks, Countermen, Subdispensers, Cashiers and Assistants), then fired Wurf.
 Wurf believed that hostile union leaders caused him to be systematically denied work in the following years.